-Yes, conditions in these areas are heaven for lavender in terms of growing well with little fuss, but some, such as the hybrids, do perform better than others.
-If you have either very clay or sandy soil amend well with organic matter such as compost, add gravel to the planting hole, and do not mulch around plants.
+Yes, conditions in these areas are heaven for lavender in terms of growing well with little fuss.
+However some, such as the hybrids, do perform better than others.
+If you have either very clay or sandy soil amend well with organic matter such as compost.
+Add gravel to the planting hole, and do not mulch around plants.
 This is true for all regions!
-Although lavenders are native to the Mediterranean, they need consistent moisture during the first few years while they establish a strong root system.
+Although lavenders are native to the Mediterranean, they need consistent moisture during the first few years.
+This helps to establish a strong root system.
 Once rooted in, only occasional water is needed.

 Mid-Atlantic, Upper and Lower South

 In these humid places, try Spanish lavender or French lavender.
 Both seem to be more tolerant of steamy climates.
-As an extra precaution, make sure your plants are located where they will receive good air circulation as this will cut down on disease which can impact their overall health and flowering.
+As an extra precaution, make sure your plants are located where they will receive good air circulation.
+This will cut down on disease which can impact their overall health and flowering.

 Coastal California, Pacific Northwest

 Where the summer marine influence is strong, disease can affect some lavenders.
 Some (but not all) English and Spanish varieties do well here.
 As noted previously, proper soil prep will yield the best results.
 All of these varieties also do very well in containers.

 Northeast, Upper Midwest, Interior West

 These regions pose all sorts of challenges to growing lavender–cold winters, humid summers, often rich or heavy soils.
 But, yes, you can grow many varieties of this plant, particularly some of the English lavenders and the hybrids.
 First, select varieties that are cold tolerant.
 Some lavenders will survive temperatures as low as -10 degrees F. Then amend soil with sand and gravel, plant high (an inch or soil above soil line), and prune every spring.

 Sometimes dealing with soil, light, and weather complications are simply too complicated.
 Luckily you have a simple alternative–lavenders love to live in pots.